intel/platform-aware-scheduling/README.md

 Telemetry Aware Scheduling uses go modules.
 It requires Go 1.13+ with modules enabled in order to build.
 TAS has been tested with Kubernetes 1.14+.
 TAS was tested on Intel® Server Board S2600WF-Based Systems (Wolf Pass).
 A yaml file for TAS is contained in the deploy folder along with it's service and service account.

-In order to build and deploy run:

-``make build && make image && kubectl apply -f deploy/``

 **Note:** If run without the unsafe flag a secret called extender-secret will need to be created with the cert and key for the TLS endpoint.
 TAS will not deploy if there is no secret available with the given deployment file.